-Today, there's a ridiculously wide array of high-definition (HD) and 4K Ultra HD sets in stores, from bargain big screens to the high-end displays that distinguish the best TVs available.
+Today, there's a ridiculously wide array of high-definition (HD), 4K Ultra HD and even 8K TVs in stores, from bargain big screens to the high-end displays that distinguish the best TVs available.
+The technologies and features are amazing, but it can be hard to keep up with it all, let alone determine what's important.
 We’re here with our TV buying guide to help you decide.

 If you need more help, we also have a guide to choosing a TV brand, to help narrow down your options.
 And get an early look at the new TVs coming this year with our guide to all the new models announced for 2020.
-We've got guides for every major make and model, so check out what's coming soon from LG, Samsung, Sony, TCL, Vizio, Philips and Hisense.
+We've got guides for every major make and model, so check out the latest from LG, Samsung, Sony, TCL, Vizio, Philips and Hisense.

 TV buying guide quick tips